fuzzygroup/blog/_posts/2022-06-23-an-startup-history-bibliography.md

 * Just for Fun by Linus Thorvaldsen and David Diamond
 * Free for All by Peter Mayner
 * Free as in Freedom by Williams
-* Dreaming in Code by Scott Rosenberg; "**Mitch Kapor's second coming and his inability to give up on Lotus Agenda**"
+* Dreaming in Code by Scott Rosenberg; "**Mitch Kapor's second coming and his inability to give up on Lotus Agenda; seriously tho a great look at what happens when you don't have an MVP and a lot of money**"
 * Rebel Code by Glyn Moody
 * The Clue Train Manifesto by Levine, Locke, Searls, Weinberger
 * The Idealist by Justin Peters